harness/developer-hub/kb/platform/delegate_installation_gke_error.md

 title: Delegate Installation Error in GKE
 ---

-# How Can I Fix The Delegate Installation Error in GKE?
+# How Can I Fix The Delegate Installation Error with Readiness Probe Failure in GKE?

 ### Module